AdobeDocs/experience-platform.en/help/data-governance/api/policies.md

 ## Next steps

-Once you have defined new policies or updated existing ones, you can use the Policy Service API to test marketing actions against specific labels or datasets and see whether your policies are raising violations as expected.
+Once you have defined new policies or updated existing ones, you can use the [!DNL Policy Service] API to test marketing actions against specific labels or datasets and see whether your policies are raising violations as expected.
 See the guide on the [policy evaluation endpoints](./evaluation.md) for more information.